StaZhu/fix-webm-meta/README.md

 ##### how can i not use memory and directly store blob to disk?

-The only why is modify chromium project, here is the example:
+The only way is to modify chromium project, here is the example:

 ```c++
 // storage/browser/blob/blob_memory_controller.cc